s-deepak-kumar/bannerfy/README.md

 ## ⭐ Support

-If you find this template useful, consider giving the repository a star ⭐
-It helps others discover the project.
+If you find this template useful, consider giving the repository a ⭐ It helps others discover the project.